-Kristen Bell, mom of Lincoln, 6, and Delta, 5, revealed on Monday that one of her girls is also a big fan.
-But you probably don't want to try her beauty hack.
+Kristen Bell recently revealed that her 5-year-old daughter, Delta, is also a big fan.
+But you probably don't want to try Delta's beauty hack.

 Savannah Guthrie found herself in a similar situation back in 2017, when her daughter, Vale, was 2.